sidilabs/mock-server-api/README.md

 ## The current mock-server project

 - Inside `/mocks/stubs` there are some folders that can be discarded, they are there to be used as a sample;
+#### There is two methods of generating the mock:
+1. from any index.ts inside a folder in `/mock/stubs` export the stubs as: `export const stubs`
+    1. This `stubs` const is a mapper of stubs as `{ anyStubName: { stub: ({} as StubData) } as StubCollection`
+    2. For better understanding see the file `@types/index.ts` there is a lot of definitions including `StubData` and `StubCollection`
+2. from any index.ts inside a folder in `/mock/stubs` export the apis as: `export const apis`

-- The folder `/mocks/stubs/projects` use the api generation with urlParams, generated fields and query functions;
+    1. A better example is implemented on the folder `/mocks/stubs/projects` there is use of urlParams, generated fields and query functions;

 ### Query filters options  (using list-total model api)